Running Scheduling, Inspections, and Defects

 Running the Scheduler Day to Day

-Run the refined scheduler with backlog control, quick-view edits, sticky actions, and the right planner surface for each decision.
+Run the Scheduler Dispatch Desk with work-queue control, quick-view drawer edits, named actions, and the right planner surface for each decision.